JuliaKuvsh/JuliaKuvsh/README.md

 ### Hi there, I'm Julia 👋

-I'm an editor and junior frontend developer from Russia.
+I'm an editor and frontend developer.
 I’m currently learning JavaScript, HTML and CSS.